pedrin0x10/Lua-HTTP-Request/README.md

 Safer way to make GET request without using PerformHttpRequest from FiveM native chain

 * This code probably only works on the Windows platform but can be adapted to use wget or curl from unix
+* If you are going to use it for authentication systems, improve this code before

 ## Usage: